sgsinclair/visualization/visualization.md

 Voyant Tools is a web-based text analysis and visualization environment.
 One of its strengths is in moving quickly from one or more text documents to a wide variety of tools and visualizations for interpretation.
 Some of the visualizations are more common (like the [Cirrus](https://voyant-tools.org/docs/#!/guide/cirrus) word cloud or the [Trends](https://voyant-tools.org/docs/#!/guide/trends) line chart of terms) while others are more unusual and playful (like [Knots](http://voyant-tools.org/docs/#!/guide/knots) or [TextualArc](https://voyant-tools.org/docs/#!/guide/textualarc) inspired by the classic [TextArc](https://textarc.org/) by Bradford Paley).

 Voyant Tools can suggest ways of visualizing data when you start with unstructured text (i.e. not tabular data).
 We ask students to skim through the [full list of tools](https://voyant-tools.org/docs/#!/guide/tools) and then to explore Voyant with a corpus of their own essays to see if they can discover unsuspected characteristics of their writing.
 It also can be used to show how different visualizations can interact in different views that combine tools.
+Finally, Voyant can export interactive panels that can then be embedded in online essays if you want students to use visualizations in the context of a essay.
+You can see examples of how we do that in the web site for [*Hermeneutica* (2016)](http://hermeneuti.ca).

 ### BatchGeo